tomasc/simple_form_markdown_editor/notes.md

         title: Span Elements
 ```

 ## Interaction

-### Links
+Let's keep this very simple (for a start).
+The buttons are there really for convenience for those not so familiar with Markdown syntax.
+The buttons only work when a text is selected.
-If text is selected it should wrap it with `[` / `]()` and position the cursor inside the `()`
+For example, when link button wraps selected text with `[` / `]()` and positions cursor inside the `()`.
-If no text is selected it should show a modal/inline form

 ## Styling

-* Use [font awesome](http://fortawesome.github.io/Font-Awesome/)?
-How to do it together with the YAML?
+Extremely basic CSS included, which is easy to extend or override altogteher.

+* By default the buttons are labeled with text `B`, `I`, `H1`, …

+# Next versions

 * Highlighting trailing spaces (for linebreaks)?

-## Rendering
-It should be easy to configure and add "custom" markdown rendering.

-* Decouple the rendering config from the view config?